Q4 2020 Results

 Semiconductors further enabled the miniaturization of computer hardware, which moved us into this digital world.
 Being able to pack an increasing number of transistors onto a tiny silicon chip brought enormous cost savings, reliability, and increase in processing power.

 The implications of having the ability to theoretically manipulate an infinite number of electrons are still unfathomable today.
 Eventually the hardware no longer becomes a limiting factor, and the potential of software becomes limitless.
 Processing and distribution costs effectively drop to zero.
 Data can live in this intangible world in the form of bits where the normal physical limitations of matter do not exist.
-Audio, video, text, image, everything can be stored, transmitted, processed, arranged, and combined.
+Audio, video, text, image, data, everything can be stored, transmitted, processed, arranged, and combined.

 The key outcome of this digital ecosystem is increased connectivity.
 As computers became faster and more powerful, it led to connecting them with wires and cables to form the modern-day Internet.
 Increasing connections increase the importance of networks, and from an investing standpoint the platform business model.

 The traditional physical economy was driven by economies of scale; the digital economy is driven by the economics of networks.
 When individuals begin to interact with each other and establish connections, they naturally form networks.
 Physical networks such as telephones, railroad stations, or airports have been around for a long time.
 They have real physical linkages connecting nodes.
 Alternatively, the linkages and nodes of virtual networks are invisible although no less important for market dynamics.
 The digitization of data and the connections powered by the Internet enabled virtual networks to proliferate in the form of operating systems, search engines, social networks, digital marketplaces, etc.

 Networks have important characteristics.
 The value of the network increases with each new member, forming a mechanism of self-reinforcement that compounds its impact.
-As the number of connections grow linearly, the value of the network grows exponentially.
+As the number of connections grow linearly, the value of the network can grow exponentially.
 This positive feedback makes the strong get stronger and the weak get weaker, leading to extreme outcomes, and often the dominance of a single firm or technology in a certain market.